Estimating the Potential of Program Repair Search Spaces with Commit Analysis: A Lightweight Method for Analyzing Program Repair Search Spaces

-For each change pattern specification $p$ of a repair system, \toolname checks if $p$ matches with the AST actions ($ES$) previously computed (line \ref{algo:matching}).
-To this end, for each action $A_p$ specified in $p$, \toolname checks whether there exists an actual action in $ES$ that affects the nodes specified by $A_p$.
-Moreover, every action in $ES$ should correspond to one of the actions specified in $p$.
-In other words, there should be a one-to-one relationship between actual actions in $ES$ and specified actions in $p$.
-Otherwise, the commit $c$ is discarded.
-The details of the matching process can be found in~\cite{martinez2019coming}.
+For each strategy specification $s$ of a repair approach, \toolname checks if $s$ matches with the AST actions ($ES$) previously computed (line \ref{algo:matching} of \autoref{tool_algorithm}).
+To this end, for each action $A_p$ specified in $s$, we check whether there exists an actual action in $ES$ that affects the nodes specified by $A_p$.
+The details of the matching process can be found in the study of Martinez et al. \cite{martinez2019coming}.

+Note that \toolname considers a commit to be in the search space of repair approach r, only if all the changes in the commit are covered by a single strategy instance of r.
+We call such commits, \emph{single-instance} fixes.
+For example, a fix by GenProg that removes multiple statements from different methods is not considered as a repair-space commit by \toolname.
+On the other hand, a fix that removes a single statement that contains multiple-lines is indeed considered to be in the search space of GenProg by \toolname.
+It is worth mentioning that \toolname already has the potential to detect multi-instance fixes as well.
+However, possible overlaps between multiple strategy instances in a single fix can lead to a high level of noise in \toolname detection algorithm. \revisiontwo{Since most existing repair tools create single-instance fixes in practice~\cite{durieux2019empirical}, we ignore multi-instance commits in the current version of \toolname.}